GeographicaGS/Elcano-iepg/doc/blueprints_adddata.md

 INSERT INTO maplex.block the new members of the block.

 EG: for 2014 we need to add Sri Lanka (CODE LK) to Asia & Pacific (XBAP).
-We need to found the geonetity id of this two geoentities.
+We need to found the geoentity id of this two geoentities.
 XBAP
 ```
 select gn.id_geoentity as id_geoentity_xbap from maplex.geoentity_name gn